williamouyang/okta.github.io/_source/_use_cases/integrate_with_okta/index.md

 ![App Wizard - Feedback](https://cloud.githubusercontent.com/assets/3278918/12026882/a2e71aee-ad73-11e5-9ef4-cd477d2990e7.png "App Wizard - Feedback")

-> Note: Select **Is your app integration complete** if you want your app added to the OAN.
+Select **Is your app integration complete** if you want your app added to the OAN.
 Okta won’t contact you until this option is selected.

+>Note: Okta doesn't proactively add SWA-only, branded apps to the OAN.
+If you want a branded app in the OAN that only supports SWA to all customers, submit a request to <developers@okta.com>.

 #### 3. Need Help?